Pest Identification – Termites

 The first step to getting rid of termites in your home or business is becoming aware of their presence.
 This may seem obvious, but because termites are good at working undetected, it’s not always easy.
 Watch out for warning signs and eliminate moist conditions.
 Beyond that, professional pest control is your best bet to deal with termites.
 Our technicians are trained to determine the extent of potential termite damage and the most effective way to stop them.

 At Advanced IPM, we tackle pests of all kinds, including wood-loving termites.
-With a focus on both eradication and prevention, we combat subterranean, drywood, and dampwood termites in Northern California and Nevada.
+With a focus on both eradication and prevention, we combat subterranean, drywood, and dampwood termites in California and Nevada.
 Avoid costly structural damage to your home or business – contact us today to get help stopping your termite problem.